lsst-sitcom/sitcomtn-037/index.rst

 Therefore, FAFF ultimately recommends moving the Antu servers to the summit; the technical details are currently being captured in `ITTN-061 <https://ittn-061.lsst.io>`_.
 This will add functionality in the case of an outage and decreases the workload of cluster management and maintenance by co-locating the hardware and removing one set of services.
-If the compute load is insufficient to perform all Rapid Analysis tasks, then we can either augment the number of machines, or reduce the number of detectors that are processed in the pipeline.
+If the compute load is insufficient to perform all Rapid Analysis tasks, then the project can either augment the number of machines, or reduce the number of detectors that are processed in the pipeline.
 In discussions with both the AOS and Science Verification teams, using ~50% of the detector has not been met with any resistance.
 If full-focal plane wavefront sensing requires more compute, we recommend moving that processing to the USDF and developing an automatic trigger mechanism.
 In the case where the link to USDF is lost, it will be required to accept the additional overhead associated with performing the calculation on fewer machines (the Antu servers) [#]_, which is the originally baselined plan.

 .. [#] A single full focal plane analysis currently takes ~3 min with 2 cores per chip.
 Note that Rapid Analysis does not need to be run on these images, thus saving compute time, but it is important to make sure the processes are setup such that they do not compete.

-..
-RA triggers same as PP.
-..
-Working on getting data processed via SFP.
-..
-AOS trigger could be by via OCPS but could be different.

 .. _Deliverable 6: